Hyaxia/terraform-consul/README.md

     - the deployment itself of prometheus is done by the consul chart ATM because it is the fastest way. to see how its done we can go to https://github.com/hashicorp/consul-k8s and into `charts/consul/templates/prometheus`.
     - the only problem that is left is that for some reason when prometheus tries to scrape metrics from the pods it receive `"INVALID" is not a valid start token`, ive opened an issue on stackoverflow, maybe the answer will come from there because I could not find any configuration that could fix that.
-- vitess:
-    - i've tried to perform the tutorial - https://vitess.io/docs/13.0/get-started/operator/
-    it did not work probably because im trying to run it on Mac with m1 chip.
-    I've openeed an issue on it to the vitess github project - https://github.com/vitessio/vitess/issues/10280

 * maybe I should just deploy it on amazon and I wont have to (hopefully) deal with all of the problems I have with my computer when deploying (like the vitess one)